esfand/printit/variance.md

 ```

 Now because arrays in Java are co-variant, you can do the above.
-a[0] now will refer to an Integer which is illegal.
+`a[0]` now will refer to an Integer which is illegal.
 To prevent this, line3 will throw an **ArrayStoreException** at runtime.
 Truly this should actually be caught at compile time.
 Thanks to co-variance of arrays for behavior.
 Because for some reason arrays were decided to be **co-variant** and
 they are **reifiable**, i.e. they retain the type information at runtime.
 Which allowed us to do line-2 but also gave us line-3.
 To prevent this, they manually had to check the type info for every access of array
 which again is bad and extra overhead.

 But why were arrays made co-variant?

-Java founders wanted to have Generics right
-from day 0 (Generics were introduced in Java 5).
+Java founders wanted to have Generics right from day 0 (Generics were introduced in Java 5).
 Generics follow **type erasure**, i.e. the type is checked for compatibility and erased at compile time.
-More on it here.
-Due to lack of time, they had to postpone it.
+But due to lack of time, they had to postpone implementing Generics.
-Now without generics a method like this would had been impossible.
+Now without generics a method like the following would had been impossible.
 Unless Arrays were made co-variant.

 ```java
 Arrays.sort(Object[] ob)
 ```

-The above method takes an object array and sorts them based on the Comparables.
+The above method takes an array of objects and sorts them based on the Comparables.
 Hence a single method will suffice.
 Without covariance of arrays, they will be a
 need to write a separate method for each of the Data Type.
 Hence the decision.